a26007565/certbot-cloudflare-docker/README.md

     --agree-tos
 ```

-`mark86092/certbot:cloudflare` contains some python scripts as hook, all the command is the same as `certbot/certbot`
+* all the command is the same as certbot/certbot